nicolechung/react_typescript_tips/declaring_types.md

 }
 ```

-Often in React however, what we want more than the object is some bit of state passed along.
+Often in React however, what we want more than the **event** object is some bit of state passed along.

 ```typescript
 <SomeComponent onClick={onClick(this.state.id)} />